 IX.
 Contractual penalties

-1. The Seller can request the Purchaser to pay a contractual penalty:
+1. The Seller can request the Buyer to pay a contractual penalty:

-a) for delay in accepting the Goods, including accepting stored Goods, caused by reasons not attributable to the Seller – at the rate of 0.5% of the Goods’ net value for each day of delay, but no more than 10% of the net value;
+a) for delay in accepting the Goods, including accepting stored Goods, caused by reasons not attributable to the Seller – at the rate of 0.5% of the Goods’ net value for each day of delay;

-b) in case of the Seller’s withdrawal from the Agreement for reasons attributable to the Purchaser or the Purchaser’s withdrawal from the Agreement for reasons not attributable to the Seller – at the rate of 20% of the Agreement subject’s net value.
+b) in case of the Seller’s withdrawal from the Agreement for reasons attributable to the Buyer or the Buyer’s withdrawal from the Agreement for reasons not attributable to the Seller – at the rate of 20% of the Agreement subject’s net value.

 2. Contractual penalties are subject to accumulation.
 In case of the Seller’s withdrawal from the Agreement, contractual penalties charged prior to the withdrawal, including contractual penalties specified in paragraph 1 (a) above remain in force and the Seller is entitled to seek their payment.

 3. The Seller is entitled to claim compensation exceeding the amount of the contractual penalty.

 a.i.1.a.i.1.
 The Buyer can withdraw from the Agreement, only in the part not performed with immediate effect, if the Seller fails to comply with the Goods’ delivery dates set in the Agreement and GSTs by over two months.

 a.i.1.a.i.2.
 The Seller can withdraw from the Agreement in the non-executed part with immediate effect if the Buyer fails to comply with the price payment date set in the Agreement and GSTs by over 14 days.